aniongithub/memoryalpha-rag-api/README.md

 ## Overview

-This project provides a streaming REST API that enables natural language queries over the comprehensive Star Trek MemoryAlpha database.
+This project provides a REST API that enables natural language queries over the comprehensive Star Trek MemoryAlpha database.
 It uses the vectorized database from [memoryalpha-vectordb](https://github.com/aniongithub/memoryalpha-vectordb) and combines it with local LLMs via Ollama to provide accurate, context-aware responses about Star Trek lore.

 The system implements: